 Between these lines, there are two years of Backpacking experience in South America.
 The information below can make – I hope – the difference between a good and an Amazing Adventure.
 Read them carefully.

-By reading the article, you will be able to answer the following questions:
+By reading the article, you will be able to improve your Colombia Itinerary by answering the following questions:

 What should I know before backpacking in Colombia?

 Is it simple to take any transport?

 Should I fly instead of taking the bus?